isecurefi/wscli-php/wscli-php-sdk/swagger-php-sdk/SwaggerClient-php/docs/Api/CertsApi.md

 ExportCert

-Download bank certificate and private key encrypted with stored PGP key.  **NOTE**: The previously uploaded `PgpKeyId` must have purpose type `Export`.
-I.e. purpose type `Authorize` PGP keys can not be used for exporting.  **NOTE**: If `export` has been set to `disabled` (see ConfigCerts), then exporting private keys is not possible through API.
+Download bank certificate and private key encrypted with stored PGP key.  **NOTE**: The previously uploaded `PgpKeyId` must have purpose type `export`.
+I.e. purpose type `authorize` PGP keys can not be used for exporting.  **NOTE**: If `export` has been set to `disabled` (see ConfigCerts), then exporting private keys is not possible through API.

 ### Example
 ```php